 Rosemary was used as a main ingredient because it pairs well with the botanicals in the gin and brings out the citrus notes found from the lemon.
 It is also convenient for this time of year because the herb is in abundance – it just so happens to be one of my favorite potted herbs in the fall!
-I also added ginger beer to the recipe to give each swallow a more memorable taste.

 My rosemary French 75 cocktail is absolutely perfect for sipping on in the fall and winter seasons.
 Trust me when I say that you won’t want to miss out on making this easy, delicious drink.
 So now it’s time to whip one up, stoke the fire, and enjoy the bubbly!

-- 2 ounces champagne
+- 4 oz champagne

-- Splash of Fever Tree ginger beer
+- 1 oz ginger beer

-- 1 cup of water
+- 1 cup water

-- 4 sprigs of garden rosemary
+- 5 sprigs of garden rosemary

-Subscribe to Leisure of Living
+Subscribe to Leisure of Living: